Linganand05/Youtube-Project/README.md

-How to run the Project
+Step 1: Install Dependencies
+# Install frontend dependencies
 cd front
 npm install

+# Install backend dependencies
-cd backend
+cd ../backend
 npm install

+Step 2: Setup at the Root Level
+# Go to root folder (if not already)
+cd ..

+# Install dev dependency to run both frontend and backend concurrently
-Go to root folder and install below dependecies npm install concurrently --save-dev
+npm install concurrently --save-dev

+Step 3: Start the Project
+npm start

+What Happens
-To run the project add below command in root folder npm start
+When you run npm start in root folder it will:

-Note : when we give npm start command then it will concurrently execute both frontend and backend
+ Start the Backend Server from backend/server.js

+ Start the Frontend (Vite) from the front folder